 Medium – Many people continue driving with the P0138 code, especially when it doesn’t exhibit any noticeable symptoms.
 However, it’s always best to have the problem looked at sooner than later.

-By running the engine with an imbalance of air and fuel, you could allow further damage to occur.
+By running the engine with an imbalance of air and fuel, you could be allowing further damage to occur.
 Instead of having a massive repair bill after neglecting the engine, it’s best to have it looked at right away.

 What Repairs Can Fix the P0138 Code?

-Once you go through our comprehensive diagnostic steps listed below, you will have a better idea of what should be fixed.
+Once you go through the comprehensive diagnostic steps listed below, you will have a better idea of what should be fixed.
 However, here are the most common ways to repair the P0138 DTC.